qinzhounick/Deck-Games/readme.txt

-1. Lab 0
+1. Lab 1
 Qinzhou(Nick) Song, Email: qinzhounick@wustl.edu
 Xinyu(Jack) Li, Email: l.xinyujack@wustl.edu

 2. Errors:
-a) We also had an error where our play() function in Game was undefined to the compiler.
+a) We had an error where our play() function in Game was undefined to the compiler.
      We solved this problem by adding Game.h in our Makefile

 3. Incorrect output:
 a) Our first output was printing cardset is empty nonstop instead of players' hands or the board.